 On this test you need to work quickly to identify the pattern and pick out the correct answer.
 The more you prepare for this test the better you will get at recognising the main elements of each pattern.

 Prepare for the inductive reasoning test with our SHL-style inductive reasoning practice pack.

 This test is designed to gain a picture of your personality.
 The test will help the university get a picture of your motivations and character, and how consistent your personality is.
 It also gains an idea of your work style, for example, are you a team player or introverted?
 Are you creative or meticulous?

 The test contains over 100 questions.
 For each question you are given four personality statements and you must choose which one represents you the most, and which represents you the least.
 In all, the test will examine you against 32 different personality traits.
 Preparation for the test, answering personality questions again and again, will help you understand yourself better and keep you more real on the test.
 You will be able to better understand what each personality trait means, which will help you create a fuller picture of yourself.
 Our personality test is specially designed to mimic the SHL OPQ32 test.

 The SHL test in its entirety is designed to measure language and reasoning skills and learning potential.
 The four sub-tests are all very different, drawing out different skills to create a complete picture of who you are.
 You need to perform well on each of these sub-tests to get a good score on the test to use on your MBA application.

 We offer a complete package containing practice tests and preparation tips and guidance for all four sub-tests.
 Preparing for the tests is vital for getting a good score in the test.
-Find out more about our SHL-style pack, and good luck.
+Find out more about our SHL-style pack and/ or Personality Test Sample questions, and good luck.

 JobTestPrep is not a part of CEB or SHL and is not related to these trademarks in any way.
 JobTestPrep offers preparation services for psychometric tests.